 Plan description.
 All full-time and other eligible employees of the District are members of the Employees' Retirement System of the City of Milwaukee (the System), a cost-sharing multiple employer defined benefit pension plan.
+The System provides a cost-snaring multiple employer defined benefit pension plan.
 The System provides retirement, disability, and death benefits to plan members and beneficiaries.